 London’s a big city and advances in technology are going to leave more of us struggling to find meaning and purpose from our lives, as the things we take for granted slowly become more and more automated.
 I hope the articles we commission at least nod in that direction once in a while.

 We are a commercial organisation but I hope that the advertising partners we are able to attract complement the articles and features rather than detract.

 You can find out more about Less-Stress London and the range of holistic health services available across the city at: less-stress.london

 Could my writing services also benefit your business?
-Click here for information about working with me, check out some examples of my work for Less-Stress London, or click here to see what other clients have said about my writing.
+Click here for information about working with me, and check out my work for Less-Stress London below:

 - Breathe Easier: Can Learning New Breath Strategies Help Protect Londoners’ Lungs?

 - Driving In The Hot Lane: Staying Cool On The Road In London